The inequalities of Chern classes and Riemann-Roch type inequalities: Introduction

 whose coefficients are determined by $L^{n},K_{X} \cdot L^{n-1}, n$.

-Indeed, Koll\'ar-Mutsusaka's result \cite{kollarMatRiemRoch} holds whenever $X$ is a normal projective variety and $L$ is big and semiample.
-This had been generalized by Luo \cite{luoRiemRoch} to the case when $X$ is a smooth projective variety and $L$ is big and nef.
-It was also refined by Nielsen \cite{nielRRineq} when $X$ is a normal projective variety and $L$ is ample, by proving that there exists a universal polynomial $Q(z)$ with $\deg Q \le n-2$, such that for all $r>0$,
+Koll\'ar-Matsusaka's theorem had been generalized by Luo \cite{luoRiemRoch} to the case when $X$ is a smooth projective variety and $L$ is big and nef.
+Indeed, Koll\'ar-Matsusaka's result also holds whenever $X$ is a normal projective variety and $L$ is big and semiample.
+It was refined by Nielsen \cite{nielRRineq} when $X$ is a normal projective variety and $L$ is ample, by proving that there exists a universal polynomial $Q(z)$ with $\deg Q \le n-2$, such that for all $k>0$,

 The coefficients of $Q(z)$ are determined by $L^{n},K_{X} \cdot L^{n-1}, n$.

 In the ample case, combining the Riemann-Roch inequality and the Hirzebruch-Riemann-Roch theorem, it is natural to ask: \begin{quote} \emph{Given $\lambda \in P(d,n)$, is the Chern number $c_{\lambda}(X) \cdot L^{n-d}$ effectively and explicitly controlled by the values of $L^{n}$ and $K_{X} \cdot L^{n-1}$?} \end{quote}